nervoscommunity/docs/docs/rfcs/0022-transaction-structure/0022-transaction-structure.md

 ### Script Hash

-Script hash is `ckbhash(serialize(script))` where `serialize` turns the script structure into a block of binary.
-The serialization specification is not finalized yet, by now you can get the script hash via the RPC `_compute_script_hash`.
+Script hash is `ckbhash(molecule_encode(script))` where `molecule_encode` turns the script structure into a block of binary via molecule.
+See the definition `Script` in the [schema file](https://github.com/nervosnetwork/ckb/blob/a6733e6af5bb0da7e34fb99ddf98b03054fa9d4a/util/types/schemas/blockchain.mol#L28-L32).